 Others may not do it.
 Learn to rest too.
 Below are valuable surveys fit for enrichment through fulfilling of needs, and that is not all.
 And save yourself from the worst effects of - shall we say youthful gullibility if not embarrassing credulity?
-Don't let others hinder your individuality from rising enough - your further development may next be at stake.
+Don't let others hinder your individuality from rising enough by their rattling all along - your further development may next be at stake.

-These are central issues, at least to some, and up north too, where the north winds blows.
+Believe it or not, these are vital issues in dealing with a cult or three.
 Also consider: "Just because you are paranoic doesn't mean they aren't after you."
-In the early years in particular several participants seemed "paranoic" to others on the board, if it matters.
+In the early years in particular of a defunct discussion boardthat may have risen again lately, several participants admitted to be "paranoic" to others on the board, if it matters.
+They were afraid, in other words.
+Some were in need of expert treatments.

 Observations of former SRF monastics and others involved with the SRF church

 SRF, Self-Realization Fellowship, is a US-registered church, headquartered in Los Angeles, California.
 It has had its skirmishes that many who have been "far from court, far from care" (lay members in other countries) may have been unaware of.
-[More on it] (Williamson 2010:76 etc.) About one third of the SRF monastics left SRF in times of trouble, some of them appeared on a discussion board, grasping for straws or lots more and better.
+[More on it] (Williamson 2010:76 etc.) About one third of the SRF monastics left SRF in times of trouble, some of them appeared on a discussion board, grasping for straws or hoping for a better life eventually.
+There were well over 27,000 posts there before it got defunct in late 2011 (to rise again later on):

-So monks entered a church that either was not as they had expected or wanted it to be, or which changed while they were there, or both: It was not as they were led to believe, and it changed too, but not for better.
+Such poor people entered a church that either was not as they had expected or wanted it to be, or which changed while they were there, or both: It was not as they were led to believe, and it changed too, but not in a way that suited them.

 The need for relaxation: You could pick up some clues in books or tapes on yogic relaxation, also called yoga Nidra.
 I am grateful for having learnt TM.
 It works well against effects of stress according to much research on meditation methods. [◦TM page.